 - Avoid biting nails.
 This is the one you've managed to stop.

 Kudos to you for quitting that last one.
 Kicking nail-biting habits can be tricky.
 For readers who still may be trying to do just that, here are some strategies:

 - Notice your triggers.
 What causes you start nipping at your nails?
 For some, it's focusing or concentrating on work, while for others, it's sitting back to watch a movie.
 Some people find it comforting and do it when they feel anxious, while others do it for no apparent reason at all.
 Noticing when or why you bite your nails can give you good information about what might help you quit.

 - Have an alternative outlet.
 Whether it's a conscious habit or not, replacing it with something can be more effective than quitting cold turkey.
 Many people find squeezing those squishy stress balls to be a good substitute.
 Others find doodling or fidgeting with some other item to be useful.
 Usually things that keep your hands busy.
 But if you find yourself yearning for something to chew on, keep toothpicks or gum around for those moments.

 - Operant conditioning.
 If all else fails, the most sensationalized method involves conditioning yourself to leave your nails alone by forming a negative association with biting them.
 Most people do this by painting their nails with a type of polish that has either a bitter or very spicy ingredient in it.
-The unpleasant taste eventually makes you kick the habit.
+The unpleasant taste is meant to encourage you to eventually kick the habit.

-Whatever you try, it may be beneficial to see a health care provider if you are unhappy with your nail appearance.
+Whatever you try, it may be beneficial to see a health care provider if you are unhappy with or concerned about your nail appearance.
 Whether it's a cosmetic issue, health issue, or both, your nails will thank you for paying attention.